19hours/sg-statutes/Acts/Competition Act.md

 (ii) conduct referred to in section 47; or

-(iii) a merger referred to in section 54; or
+(iii) an anticipated merger, or a merger referred to in section 54; or

 (b) if the investigating officer or inspector has taken all such steps as are reasonably practicable to give notice but has not been able to do so.

 (4) Where subsection (3) applies, the power of entry conferred by subsection (1) shall be exercised —

-(a) in the case of an investigating officer , upon production of —
+(a) in the case of an investigating officer and any authorised person, upon production of —

-(i) evidence of his authorisation; and
+(i) evidence of the investigating officer’s authorisation and the authorisation of every authorised person accompanying him; and

+[23/2007 wef 01/07/2007]

 (ii) a document containing the information referred to in subsection (2)(b) and (c); and

-(b) in the case of an inspector , upon production of —
+(b) in the case of an inspector and any person required by him, upon production of —

-(i) evidence of his appointment as an inspector; and
+(i) evidence of the inspector’s appointment; and

+[23/2007 wef 01/07/2007]

 (ii) a document containing the information referred to in subsection (2)(b) and (c).

-(5) An investigating officer or inspector entering any premises under this section may —
+(5) An investigating officer, an authorised person, an inspector or a person required by the inspector entering any premises under this section may —

 (a) take with him such equipment as appears to him to be necessary;